univec-ai/postvec/web/docs/guides/indexes.md

 `awaiting_index`) · not cursor-backfilling · no pending or claimed job ·
 dim ≤ 2000 · no usable index yet.

-A failed auto-build parks in `status().index_error` and stops retrying until you call `create_vector_index()` (which clears the error if readiness is now satisfied).
+A failed automatic build records `status().index_error` and stops retrying.
+An explicit `create_vector_index()` call clears the error after readiness is satisfied.

-`doctor` ranks index findings: parked auto-build → wrong opclass → manual with no index → auto still waiting (informational).
-An index you built yourself passes.
+`doctor` ranks index findings: failed automatic build → wrong opclass → manual with no index → auto still waiting (informational).
+A suitable user-created index passes.

-## Don't
+## Operational constraints

-::: danger Don't set `index_mode => 'auto'` on a 20 M row table
+::: danger `auto` performs a blocking index build
 The worker will `CREATE INDEX` (not concurrently) and stop embedding for the duration.
 :::

-::: danger Don't drop "the postvec index" by name Ownership is by creation, not by name.
-Dropping a user-built index is your affair.
-Dropping a postvec-built one on an `auto` entry makes the worker try to put it back.
+::: danger Index ownership is based on creation, not naming User-created indexes remain user-owned.
+Dropping a postvec-created index from an `auto` entry causes the worker to rebuild it.
 :::